-Sometimes visionaries receive raw, unfinished product and that’s where it ends.
-But problems are solvable, you just need to be active.
+Sometimes visionaries receive a raw, unfinished product and that’s where it ends.
+But problems are solvable.

-You cannot conquer market without solid strategy.
-Moore offers the strategy and compares it with Normandy episode of World War II.
+You cannot conquer the market without a solid strategy.
+Moore offers the plan and compares it with the Normandy episode of World War II.

 - The first market segment is like the Normandy landings.
 You need to conquer the segment and dislodge your enemies.

-Market segments are parts of market space, which have their borders.
-Market segments are defined by market researches, performed to analyse what’s best for your company and what is the target segment for your product.
+Market segments are parts of the market space, which have their borders.
+Market segments defined by market researches performed to analyze what’s best for your company and what is the target segment for your product.

-Target segment is one segment, or a number of segments, which suit best for marketing a certain product.
-In addition to all that, company has to identify its strengths, scope of market, establish channels of distribution and define its profit margins.
+The target segment is one segment, or several segments, which suit the best for marketing a particular product.
+In addition to all that, the company has to identify its strengths, scope of the market, establish channels of distribution and define its profit margins.

-How long should you work within a limited segment of market?
+How long should you work within a limited segment of the market?

-Once the segment manages to provide strong revenue stream, you can proceed with your expansion, but don’t hurry.
-Moore expresses an opinion that the goal of high tech products marketing is to become a big fish in a small clean pond, instead of being a small fish flopping about in a huge overpopulated lake.
-If the segment you enter is too big, split it into smaller ones and conquer them one by one and if the segment is too small, just expand it.
+Once the segment manages to provide a steady revenue stream, you can proceed with your expansion, but don’t hurry.
+Moore expresses an opinion that the goal of high tech products marketing is to become a big fish in a small clean pond, instead of being a small fish flopping about in a vast overpopulated lake.
+If the segment you enter is too big, split it into smaller ones and conquer them one by one and if the segment is too small, expand it.

-At a smaller scale a Cohort Analysis is used to define segments.
+On a smaller scale, a Cohort Analysis is used to define segments.

-How to tell big segment from small segment?
+How to tell a significant segment from the small segment?

-What type of consumers populate primary market?
-Which of them guarantee profit?
+What type of consumers populates the primary market?
+Which of them guarantee a profit?

-It is important to build strong relationships with both pragmatics and conservative for successful marketing promotion.
+It is essential to build strong relationships with both pragmatics and conservative for successful marketing promotion.
 Conservatives keep your infrastructure and pragmatics give you a chance to reach new territories.

 Visionaries, enthusiasts — too smooth.
 What about adversaries and opposition?

-According to Moore, these are sceptics.
-They only see hightech products as expenses with no positive effect on productivity of their company.
+According to Moore, there are skeptics.
+They only see high tech products as expenses with no positive effect on the productivity of their company.

-And high tech marketers even have an example for such scepticism — human factor!
+And high tech marketers even have an example for such skepticism — human factor!
 Meaning that if high tech product saves employee’s time it doesn’t imply one is going to spend this extra time to work.
-And what if not everyone has managed to master new product yet?
+And what if not everyone has managed to master a new product yet?

 So, sometimes sceptical criticism makes sense: a product must present a full scale solution, a complex of measures and tools to make life and production more efficient and also be easy to operate.

-Sceptics often point out discrepancies between sales claims and delivered product.
+Skeptics often point out discrepancies between sales claims and delivered a product.
 The smart thing to do is to perfect the product and leave no reason for criticism instead of ignoring it.

-Sceptic specialists constantly look for new tech products.
-Investments lie outside of their interests but they are highly interested in high tech itself.
-Sceptic users follow new developing markets and brands.
-If you manage to make your product live up to the highest standards of current market, those sceptics are going to turn their eyes to its creators.
+Skeptic specialists continuously look for new tech products.
+Investments lie outside of their interests, but they are highly interested in the high tech itself.
+Skeptic users follow new developing markets and brands.
+If you manage to make your product live up to the highest standards of the current market, those skeptics are going to turn their eyes to its creators.

-As market gets flooded with new joint products and the primary product gets better due to constant feedback, that product turns into a potential product.
-And that means a product with a potential to become a whole product.
+As the market gets flooded with new joint products and the original product gets better due to constant feedback, that product turns into a potential outcome.
+And that means a product with the potential to become a whole product.

 Just creating a whole product is not enough.
 You need to manage it right.
 Get rid of redundant elements, provide perfect conditions for cooperation between marketing and production and make sure to establish long-term relationships with consumers.

-Back in the day high tech companies could act as a single player on the market field, but times have changed.
+Back in the day, high tech companies could act as a single player in the market field, but times have changed.
 Now it’s all about alliances creating and promoting a whole product together: marketers, manufacturers, investors, etc.